lch2223lch-cyber/docs-sqlacc/docs/e-commerce/easystore.md

             - Is due to EasyStore have inactive item code, user can manually map in orders.

-            Step 1: Click on Item Code Drop Down, user can manually map the item code
+            1. Click on Item Code Drop Down, user can manually map the item code

-            Step 2: Ticked on the record you want to post
+            2. Ticked on the record you want to post

-            Step 3: Click on Post
+            3. Click on Post

                 ![33](/img/e-commerce/easyStore/33.png)